Utah

 A licensed provider may deliver services via synchronous telehealth, as clinically appropriate.
 Services include consultation services, evaluation and management services, teledentistry services, mental health services, substance use disorder services, and telepsychiatric consultations.

-Must comply with privacy and security measures set forth by HIPAA and HITECH.
+Telehealth services must comply with privacy and security measures set forth under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the Health Information Technology for Economic and Clinical Health (HITECH) Act, Pub.
+L. No. 111-5, 123 Stat.
+226, 467, to ensure that all patient communications and records, including recordings of telehealth encounters, are secure and remain confidential.
 The provider is responsible to ensure the encounter is HIPAA compliant.
 Security measures for transmission may include password protection, encryption, and other reliable authentication techniques.

 A provider must comply with the Utah Health Information Network (UHIN) standards for telehealth.
 These standards provide a uniform standard of billing for claims and encounters delivered via telehealth.